edgeless-project/edgeless/examples/fractal_demo/README.md

 The example creates the following chain:

 - an HTTP ingress that waits for an external source to POST a message whose body contains calculation parameters
+- a function `http_read_parameters` that
 - a function `work_splitter` that ...
 - a function `calculator` that ...
 - an HTTP egress that sends the received message to an external sink